ABAP Test Cockpit in the Cloud – What is already possible

 How to configure an ATC check variant in the Cloud

-The SAP Cloud Platform ABAP Environment offers you by default some predefined ATC check variants.
-For example, the check variant SAP_CLOUD_PLATFORM_ATC_DEFAULT contains the preconfigured ATC checks, which will be used if you just run ATC in ABAP Development Tools in Eclipse over your custom code in your cloud-based ABAP system.
+The SAP BTP ABAP Environment offers you by default some predefined ATC check variants.
+For example, the check variant ABAP_CLOUD_DEVELOPMENT_DEFAULT contains the preconfigured ATC checks, which will be used if you just run ATC in ABAP Development Tools in Eclipse over your custom code in your cloud-based ABAP system.

 But surely you may want to configure the ATC check variant according to your needs e.g. adjust the check priorities or exclude some checks.

-Starting with the SAP Cloud Platform ABAP Environment 2008 you can configure your ATC check variant for cloud using the new SAP Fiori App ABAP Test Cockpit Configurator.
+You can configure your ATC check variant for cloud using the SAP Fiori app ABAP Test Cockpit Configurator.
 Let’s examine in detail how it works.